kgwhitaker/glass-container-rack/README.md

 # Glass Container Rack

 We use glass storage containers for storing various food items.
 I did not like nesting the different sized containers as we are always moving them around to get to the size we needed.
 This is a simple rack that will let you store the container on its side.
 These racks are built around the [Anchor Hocking _Snugfit_](https://www.anchorhocking.com/snug-fit/) containers.
 It is parameter driven, so models for different sized containers can be readily created.

+There are two models in this project:

+`glass-container-rack.scad` - This is the model to store the glass containers on their side.
+`glass-container-lid.scad` - This is storage for the lids.
+The intent is for the front of the lid rack to hold small lids sideways, and the back of the rack to hold larger lids.

-## Model Parameters
+## Glass Container Model Parameters

 | Parameter          | Description                                                                                                                                                                                     |
 | ------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |